Establish a research program or complete a significant project

 Research Development and Scholarly Support

 Intended to encourage and support faculty initiatives in research and fund pilot studies, completion of manuscripts, data analyses, bibliographic or archival searches, and creative work.
 Travel to archives, libraries, and laboratories is also supported.
 Awards are limited to $1,000.
 Incentive Grants are funded by The Geneseo Foundation.
-Application deadlines are September 7, 2020; February 8, 2021; and May 10, 2021.
+Application deadlines are September 13, 2021, and February 7, 2022.
+The first deadline of the 2022-23 year is April 25, 2022.

 Research Discretionary Allocations